interstitialRedirectModalTitle

 Helpful tips, tricks and resources for your garden.

-Using native plants and trees on your landscape helps Oklahoma’s native plants and wildlife flourish and avoids the spread of invasive species and the problems they can cause.
-Below you will find helpful tips, tricks and resources on planting wildflowers, where to buy native species, avoiding problems with City ordinances, and references for landscaping with and identifying wildflowers.
+When it comes to planting a garden, native plants are best.
+They require the least maintenance, are beneficial to native pollinators such as bees, bats and monarch butterflies, and many return year after year.
+Plants native to Oklahoma—like those found at the Joseph H. Williams Tallgrass Prairie Preserve—are conservation powerhouses, enriching and renewing our soils while providing essential nutrition for thousands of insects and animals.
+Using native plants and trees on your landscape helps Oklahoma’s wildlife flourish and prevents the spread of invasive plant species and the problems they can cause.
+Below you will find helpful tips, tricks and resources on planting wildflowers, avoiding problems with city ordinances and resources for landscaping and identifying wildflowers.

 PLANTING WILDFLOWERS